microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaAdministrativeUnit.md

 The `Remove-EntraBetaAdministrativeUnit` cmdlet removes an administrative unit from Microsoft Entra ID.
 Specify `ObjectId` parameter to delete an administrative unit.

+To delete an administrative unit, the calling principal must have at least the Privileged Role Administrator role in Microsoft Entra.

 ## Examples

 ### Example 1: Remove an administrative unit